History

 Net-zero carbon emissions in our operations and investments (2050 or sooner)

-Given the scale and urgency of the climate crisis, and with Climate as a core focus area, we have committed to reaching net-zero carbon emissions in our endowment and in our operations by 2050, with interim milestones that align with the accelerated European Union objective of a 60% reduction in carbon emissions by 2030 and 36% by 2025.
+Given the scale and urgency of the climate crisis, and with Climate as a core focus area, we have committed to reaching net-zero carbon emissions in our endowment and in our operations by 2050.
+Our interim milestones align with the accelerated European Union objective of a 60% reduction in carbon emissions by 2030 and 36% by 2025.
 As a first step in this journey, we divested from fossil fuels in 2023.